 When Should I Call a Vet?

-If your Doberman has started drooling excessively and is showing any of the following symptoms, please contact your vet straight away.
+If your Doberman has started drooling excessively and is showing any of the following symptoms, please get in touch with your vet straight away.

 Final Thoughts

-To recap, Dobermans don’t typically drool much and if your Doberman only gets a bit of a drool on while waiting for their dinner or a tasty snack, there’s likely nothing to worry about.
-In some cases, a minor stomach upset, nervousness, or motion sickness may cause your Doberman to drool more than they usually would.
+To recap, Dobermans don’t typically drool much, and if your Doberman only drools while waiting for their dinner or a tasty snack, there’s likely nothing to worry about.
+In some cases, a minor stomach upset, nervousness, or motion sickness may cause your friendly family Doberman to drool more than they usually would.

 However, if they begin to drool excessively—something which is unusual for Dobermans—or show other symptoms of being unwell, they need to be seen by a vet as a medical issue could be causing the sudden change.